 The doctor will ask about your symptoms and medical history, and perform a physical exam.
 Tests may include:

-Once testicular cancer is found, tests may be done to find out if the cancer has spread and, if so, to what extent.
+Once testicular cancer is found, imaging tests may be done to find out if the cancer has spread and, if so, to what extent.
+Contrast material may be used during these tests to make structures easier to see.
 These imaging tests of the body may include:

 Surgery requires removing the cancerous testicle.
 This is done through an incision in the groin.
 The surgeon may also remove nearby lymph nodes to check for metastasis.